These FAQs address questions often posed by clinicians.

 - Incorporate lab or study results into your notes to give patients the full picture.

-- Include educational materials or trusted links to content for your patients.
+- Include educational materials or links to trusted content for your patients.

-- Be mindful of sensitive topics and remember patients have rights under HIPAA to access their record.
+- Be mindful of sensitive topics, and remember patients have rights under HIPAA to access their record.

 What if patients disagree with what I wrote and want the note changed?